-The Lewes Historical Society offers permanent and rotating exhibitions throughout the year in various museum locations.
+The Lewes Historical Society offers permanent and rotating exhibitions in various museum locations throughout the year.

-“Breaking Britannia’s Grasp” is re-opening to the public on Tuesday, March 16th, 2021 from 10 am to 4 pm, Tuesdays through Saturdays.
 Admission is $5 per person (children 12 and under are free).
-Tickets purchased for this exhibition will also allow visitors free access, for the day, at all other Lewes Historical Society properties, including the Lewes History Museum.
-Tickets can be purchased at the Cannonball House located at 118 Front Street, the Ryves Holt House, the Lewes History Museum, or the LHS Museum Store and Information Center.
+Tickets purchased for this exhibition will also allow visitors free access, for the day, to all other Lewes Historical Society properties, including the Lewes History Museum.